 - Victoria Street, Richmond: Vietnamese culture with authentic restaurants and grocery stores

-- Footscray: One of Australia’s most diverse suburbs with Vietnamese, African, and South Asian populations
+- Footscray: One of the most diverse suburbs with Vietnamese, African, and South Asian populations

 - Dandenong: 56.2% overseas-born, creating a vibrant multicultural community